(Published 2015)

 From their origin, religions should be the bridge between the "two worlds": the one on this side, the world of matter, and the other, the spiritual world.
 Even in biblical times, many people gave this bridge-building to others, to prophets, seers or priests.

-Eminent personalities should act as mediators between the earthly area and the spiritual realm, who have a deeper insight into the weaving of creation or through contacts with the hereafter.
-When these personalities do their job, they are respected and have authority.
-A vocation to the priesthood is about experience of creation knowledge that eludes theological subtleties - beyond animism, pantheism, polytheism, or monotheism.
+The mediators between the earthly realm and the spiritual realm should be eminent personalities who have a deeper insight into the web of creation or contacts with the beyond.
+If these personalities fulfill their task, they are respected and have authority.
+A vocation to the priesthood is therefore about experienced knowledge of creation that defies theological sophistry - beyond animism, deism, pantheism, polytheism or monotheism.

 But here lies the dilemma, the deep problematic of all religions: A mediator between the spiritual and the earthly must be a spiritual person; best of all a gifted one, chosen by "higher powers".
 This leads to the question of who or what decides that they are “higher powers”?
 Who decides which source is true?
 The answer can only lie in the feeling of each individual; because no one can be relieved of personal responsibility for their earthly and spiritual life.
 From nobody!